sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

     max_stable_div           -- The maximal stable divisor.
     max_superstables         -- The maximal superstable configurations.
     min_recurrents           -- The minimal recurrent elements.
-    nonsink_vertices         -- The names of the nonsink vertices. nonspecial_divisors      -- The nonspecial divisors.
+    nonsink_vertices         -- The nonsink vertices.
+    nonspecial_divisors      -- The nonspecial divisors.
     out_degree               -- The out-degree of a vertex or a list of all out-degrees. picard_representatives   -- Representatives of the divisor classes of degree d in the Picard group.